Edward Fitzgerald (1796 - 6 April 1867)

 His death certificate says he died a bachelor, of gout.

 The first trace I found of this person was that he is listed as first householder of 34 Upper Fitzwilliam Street in 1837, with George William listed second.
 This is the year George Wm and Marcella get married - right at the end of the year in December.
 As the name order is not alphabetical it must be either chance or the fact that William was of a higher standing - for example in age or status - than George William.
-He could have been an older brother, an uncle, or even a misprint.
+He could have been an older brother.

-He is not on the list of vault occupants sent to me by St Andrews Westland Row which contains the names of those moved from Saints Michael & John's when it was closed.
+He is not on the list of vault occupants sent to me by St Andrews Westland Row which contains the names of those moved from Saints Michael & John's vault when it was closed and turned into the Smock Alley theatre.

 I did some searching in Freeman's Journal for a death announcement but found none - it's very tedious when there's no date clue.

-But this makes it look as if it was this William (Sr) that was the first to be listed in the directories as living in Henrietta Place Dalkey (Nos.
+Perhaps it was this William (fl.
+1837 and 1867) that was the first to be listed in the directories as living in Henrietta Place Dalkey (Nos.
 3 and 4) in 1865, 1866 and 1867.
-William Jr would only have been 23, which would have been very young for this, and anyway if it had been him according to family tradition he would have been listed as William Junior even he was at a different address.
+William Jr (1842 – 1885), son of George Wm (1810 - 1891) would only have been 23, which would be very young for this, and anyway if it had been him according to family tradition he would have been listed as William Junior even if he was at a different address.
 And this one isn't.

 In 1867 the listing is for William Fitzgerald, barrister.
 William Jr is certainly a barrister, and listed in 1867 at Elm Park, but I don't know if this indicates that William Sr was a barrister as well, or if William Jr is listed at both his father's and his uncle's places.